Estimated reading time: 5 minutes

 - Embezzlement charges.

-- Bribery claims, including bribery charges against government officials.
+- Bribery claims, including government officials.

 State court theft defense: